bitrix24/b24restdocs/api-reference/log/log-blogpost-get.md

 - parameter types are not specified
 - parameter requirements are not indicated
-- response in case of error is missing
+- response in case of an error is missing

 {% endnote %}